Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Nucleosynthesis of the Outer Ejecta and Total CCSN Yields

 The isotope with the largest production factor, $^{45}$Sc, is produced in the inner ejecta.
 Other major isotopes produced by the inner ejecta can be identified by comparing the shaded band in Figure~\ref{fig:yield_comparison} with that in the bottom panel of Figure~\ref{fig:prod_factors_compare_lin} (note that the mass fraction in the latter figure is relative to the total inner ejecta mass of $0.1\,M_\odot$, but this normalization does not affect the placement of the shaded band).
 To see the effects of the 3D explosion, we show in the bottom panel of Figure~\ref{fig:yield_comparison} the ratios of yields from our combined model to those from the adopted 1D model.
 Isotopes that are mostly contributed by the outer ejecta are unaffected by the difference in the explosion.
 These isotopes include the elements up to Si.
 The largest change due to the 3D explosion is the increase of the $^{45}$Sc yield by an order of magnitude.
 The yields of $^{43}$Ca and $^{47,49}$Ti increase by factors of 3--4.
 With a large amount of matter freezing out from the proton-rich NSE in the 3D simulation, the yield pattern of the Ni isotopes changes and the $^{60}$Ni yield increases by more than a factor of $3$.
 The yield of $^{59}$Co increases by a factor of 2.3 under the same conditions.
 In addition, the 3D proton-rich component of the inner ejecta produces $\sim 2$--3 times more of $^{64}$Zn and the light $p$-isotopes $^{74}$Se and $^{78}$Kr.
 The above results can be largely traced to the more proton-rich conditions of the inner ejecta due to more neutrino processing in 3D.
+Other 1D models with $M_{\rm{cut}}=1.31$ and $1.38\,M_\odot$ show similar differences from the 3D model.
+In general, because the complex history of neutrino heating of the tracers is hard to replicate with 1D models, it is unlikely that the overall abundance pattern calculated using the tracers can be reproduced by a superposition of 1D models.